Zheng Xiaoyu

 Zheng Xiaoyu (郑筱萸 (Zhèng Xiǎoyú); December 10, 1944 – July 10, 2007) was the director of the State Food and Drug Administration of the People's Republic of China from 2003 to 2005.
-He was sentenced to death for corruption and allowing possibly tainted products in Mainland China in the first instance trial at Beijing No.1 Intermediate Court on May 29, 2007.
+He was sentenced to death for corruption and allowing possibly tainted products in mainland China in the first instance trial at Beijing No.1 Intermediate Court on May 29, 2007.
 He was executed on July 10, 2007.

 Biography

-Born in Fuzhou, Fujian on December 10, 1944, Zheng Xiaoyu eventually studied to receive his bachelor's degree in biology from Fudan University in 1968.
+Born in Fuzhou, Fujian, in 1944, Zheng Xiaoyu eventually studied to receive his bachelor's degree in biology from Fudan University in 1968.
 He joined the Chinese Communist Party in November 1979.

 Zheng was the director of the State Pharmaceutical Administration from 1994 to 1998, the first head of the State Drug Administration, which he had successfully lobbied for its establishment, from 1998 to 2003, and director of the State Food and Drug Administration from 2003 to 2005.